When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What a list!
 I hope it gives you a good place to start for finding leads and growing your business.

-I’ve tried hard to make this a complete list of lead generation websites, but there are always new ones showing up.
+I’ve tried hard to make this a complete list of lead generation platforms, but there are always new ones showing up.
 Don’t see a website that should be listed here?
 Let me know, and I’ll get it added to the list!